Advice for CS Students

 Welcome!
 The department faculty would like to share a few thoughts and tips with you.
 Our department has over 500 students in our various programs, and we hope that each of you has a successful and rewarding experience here at UNCG.

 The departmental office is in room 167 Petty.
-Andi Smith is the departmental administrative associate, and Dr. Stephen Tate is the Department Head.
+Andi Smith is the departmental administrative associate, and Dr. Jing Deng is the Department Head.

 We also welcome your comments about any aspects of our programs and instruction.

 You can find more information about the department and faculty on the department’s home page, and information about individual faculty including their e-mail addresses and links to individual web pages is available through the Faculty and Staff Listing.

 What we expect from you.

 Most of our graduates will tell you that our degrees are valuable, and like many things of value, they are not easy to come by.
 A certain amount of commitment on your part is necessary if you are going to benefit from your time here.
 Here are a few recommendations from the faculty.